Cheesecoin Price Tops $0.0004 (CHEESE)

 According to CryptoCompare, “Cheese is an innovative decentralized cryptocurrency with integrated blockchain technology that heeds the needs of its users, investors, and business owners.
 It was designed to cater to the fundamental everyday need of transacting money while keeping accounts and activities confidential.
 A process that is only possible due to its peer-to-peer encrypted technology. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Cheesecoin directly using U.S. dollars.
-Investors seeking to acquire Cheesecoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cheesecoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Cheesecoin directly using US dollars.
+Investors seeking to trade Cheesecoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cheesecoin using one of the exchanges listed above.

 Receive News & Updates for Cheesecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cheesecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.